alirawashdeh/CallyJS/readme.md

 }
 ```

-Results in the following output:
+This results in the following output:

 ```
 > Meet John